History of Nashville, Tennessee in Timeline

 Nashville, Tennessee

-1909: Jo Byrns represented the district
+1909: Jo Byrns Represents the District

-1912: Tennessee Agricultural and Industrial and Normal School moved to Jefferson Street
+1912: Tennessee Agricultural and Industrial and Normal School Moved to Jefferson Street

 1912: Goo Goo Clusters Made in Nashville

-1918: Powder City of the World
+1918: Nashville: Powder City of the World

 1925: Establishment of the Grand Ole Opry